 Professions within the real estate industry vary.
 Brokers and agents lease and sell properties.
 Real estate developers buy land, build property on it, and sell it to interested parties.
 Building managers act on the owner's behalf and deal with day-to-day issues of properties.
 Appraisers must assess the value of properties before they can be sold.
 In addition, support staff, office managers, real estate attorneys, loan officers, and others are essential players in every real estate transaction.

 The real estate industry is an important element of the economy.
 In the mid-2000s, the industry faced major challenges when the commercial real estate market peaked and then fell in step with the recession.
-The economy has strengthened in the years since, however, and the real estate market continues to grow.
-In 2018, U.S. commercial real estate development and operation alone contributed $1 trillion, more than 6 percent, to the nation's economic output as measured by Gross Domestic Product.
+The economy recovered, as did the real estate market, in the years after the recession.
+In 2018, the U.S. commercial real estate market contributed $1 trillion to the economy, more than 6 percent in gross domestic product.
+The pandemic, which began in 2020, slowed down growth in the real estate industry because of the global shutdowns, but the demand for housing increased during the pandemic and continues to grow.
+The U.S. commercial real estate industry has since grown to more than $1.2 trillion.
 Whether the economy is strong or weak, people will always need a place to live, work, and shop, and there will always be a steady need for real estate professionals.
 Their degree of success simply depends on their motivation, geographic location, and the tides of the market.

 - Assessors and Appraisers